Virginia opossum: Diet

 Opossums are omnivorous (sometimes said to be insectivorous) and eat a wide range of plant-based food, as well as animal-based food like small invertebrates, carrion, eggs, fish, amphibians, reptiles, birds, small mammals, and other small animals.

-Insects such as grasshoppers, crickets, and beetles make up the bulk of animal foods.
-It has been stated that opossums eat up to 95% of the ticks they encounter. and may eat up to 5,000 ticks per season, helping to prevent the spread of tick-born illnesses, including Lyme disease and Rocky Mountain spotted fever.
+Insects such as grasshoppers, crickets, and beetles make up the bulk of the animal foods eaten by opossums.
+It has been stated that opossums eat up to 95% of the ticks they encounter and may eat up to 5,000 ticks per season, helping to prevent the spread of tick-born illnesses, including Lyme disease and Rocky Mountain spotted fever.
 This interpretation has been challenged.
+A widely publicized 2009 study by the Cary Institute indicated that Virginia opossums in a laboratory setting could eat thousands of ticks per week grooming.
+However, subsequent studies of the stomach contents of wild Virginia opossums have not found any ticks in their diet.

-Small animals include young rabbits, meadow voles, mice, rats, birds, snakes, lizards, frogs, fish, and crayfish.
+Small animals include young rabbits, meadow voles, mice, rats, birds, snakes, lizards, frogs, fish, crayfish, gastropods, and earthworms.
 The Virginia opossum has been found to be very resistant to snake venom.
 Attracted to carrion on the side of the highway, opossums are at an increased risk of being hit by motor vehicles.

 Plant foods are mainly eaten in late summer, autumn, and early winter.
-These include raspberries, blackberries, apples, acorns, beechnuts, and vegetables.
+These include raspberries, blackberries, apples, acorns, beechnuts, seeds, grains, bulbs, and vegetables.
 Persimmons are one of the opossum's favorite foods during the autumn.
 Opossums in urban areas scavenge from bird feeders, vegetable gardens, compost piles, garbage cans, and food dishes intended for dogs and cats.

 Opossums in captivity are known to engage in cannibalism, though this is probably uncommon in the wild.
 Because of this, placing an injured opossum in a confined space with its healthy counterparts is inadvisable.

 Seasonality

 The Virginia opossum is most active during the spring and summer.
 It does not hibernate but reduces its activity during the winter.
 It may not leave its den for several days if the temperature drops below -7 to -4 C. Both males and females are at greater risk of injury during breeding season.
-Males extend their range in search of mates which puts them at greater risk of injury from motor vehicles and predators due to unknown territory.
+Males extend their range in search of mates which puts them at greater risk of injury from motor vehicles and predators as they venture into unfamiliar territory.
 Females carrying young are slower moving and have to forage earlier in the evening and later into the night, also increasing their risk of injury from motor vehicles and predation.